-INDICATOR DEFINITION BASELINE TARGET DATA SOURCE FREQUENCY RESPONSIBLE REPORTING How is it calculated?
-What is the target value?
-How will it be measured?
-How often will it be measured?
-Who will measure it?
-Where will it be reported?
-Outcome Outputs
+INDICATOR DEFINITION BASELINE TARGET DATA SOURCE FREQUENCY RESPONSIBLE REPORTING Harris is a salarilas ad Mile ea ie ale e Miles is the Hammell to be NA/lea coll de a accoma NA/le ave suill is How is it calculated?
+What is the What is the How will it be How often will it Who will measure Where will it current value? target value? measured? be measured? it? be reported?
+Impact Outcome Outputs